talsma-ict/context-propagation/context-propagation-java8/README.md

 # Context propagation (Java 8)

-- Wrappers around the standard Java 8 functional interfaces to used with a context snapshot.
+- Wrappers around the standard Java 8 functional interfaces to use with a context snapshot.
 - A `ContextAwareCompletableFuture` implementation.

 ## How to get this module